 USE A SCALE AND MEASURE IN GRAMS – Use a scale to measure all the ingredients by weight.
 This is absolutely essential.
 The inaccuracies from using measuring cups can easily lead to failure when baking.
 Different brands of flour and sugar will be different when measured with measuring cups, and not all measuring cups are accurate either.
 But measuring by weight is the same every time.
 Measuring by weight is also much easier – just put the mixing bowl on the scale, zero the scale, add an ingredient, zero the scale again, add the next ingredient, and so on.
 Measuring in grams is more accurate because it is a smaller, more precise measurement than an ounce or pound.
 Also, grams are often easy numbers to remember, making it possible to make the cookies without looking at the written recipe and easy to compare recipes.
 Clean up is easier, since there will be fewer bowls and no measuring cups and to clean up.
 And cooking with children is easier because they quickly learn how to add ingredients until the scale reads the correct amount.

-USE A SCALE AND A SCOOP TO MAKE DROP COOKIES – Use the scale to make sure the cookies are exactly the same size.
-Using a scoop makes forming the cookies fast and easy and will also help maintain the same shape.
+USE A SCALE TO MEASURE OUT EACH COOKIE – Use the scale to make sure the cookies are exactly the same size.
+Using a scoop makes forming the cookies fast and easy and will also help maintain the same shape, but the scale will make them the same size.

 REFRIGERATE THE DOUGH OVERNIGHT – This allows the flour to absorb the liquid in the dough and hardens up the butter, making the cookies bake better.
 You can refrigerate the dough in the bowl covered with plastic wrap, but it is easier to measure out the dough as cookies for drop cookies or form it into a flat square for rolled cookies, and wrap in plastic before refrigerating it.